Howard Neal: Trial, sentence and imprisonment

 Neal's trial was scheduled for February 1982, but a few days before it was set to begin, Justice R. I. Pritchard ordered that the accused should undergo a psychiatric evaluation to determine whether he was sane or not.
 On February 2, 1982, the trial began in Purvis.

 During the proceedings, one of the prosecution's witnesses, Sgt.
 Dean Wilson, produced an alleged confession detailing how Neal had carried out his crimes.
 In response, Neal's defense attorneys filed a motion to have this confession suppressed, arguing that their client should be acquitted.
 Justice Pritchard denied these motions and allowed the confession to be admitted as evidence.
 After a three-day long trial, Neal was found guilty by jury verdict and subsequently sentenced to death.
 The judge set his execution date for March 8, 1982, which was automatically appealed.
 That same August, Neal was charged with the murder of his half-brother, with an abundance of evidence and witness testimonies placing him on the crime scene.
 Two days later, Neal was convicted, but as the jury were not unanimous in their decisions for his punishment, he was given an automatic life sentence instead.
-Years later, the Sheriff's Department conducted IQ test on Neal which showed that his intelligence was low enough to be considered borderline mentally challenged, as a result of which his death sentence was commuted to life imprisonment.
+Years later, the Sheriff's Department conducted IQ test on Neal which showed that his intelligence was low enough to be considered borderline mentally challenged, as a result of which his death sentence was commuted to life imprisonment without parole.

+In August 2023, the Mississippi Supreme Court ruled unanimously that Neal should be resentenced to life imprisonment with parole due to his intellectual disability and poor health.